fessionalpro/wings-doc/src/4-warlock/4e-tweak.md

 ## 4E.3.Caution

 Thread-level tweaking is mainly based on TransmittableThreadLocal, so its conventions should be followed when using it.
-Especially for threads not from the wings preconfiged thread pool, you need to pay attention to Context replication to avoid losing them.
+Especially for threads not from the wings preconfigured thread pool, you need to pay attention to Context replication to avoid losing them.

 Date and time in the business, try to use Now, use a very few performance cost can get the ability to cross timeline.
 Try not to tweak the system clock to avoid causing confusion of events or even failure of checks at startup.